Have a question or comment? Connect with me at Julie.firstname.lastname@example.org

 Because when someone is working in their strengths, everyone benefits including them.
 Think about a manager that you worked for who knew how to draw the best out of you.
-It made you a better employee, it impacted your confidence and it probably stretched you in ways you didn’t think you could accomplish.
+It made you a better employee, it impacted your confidence and it probably stretched you in ways you didn’t think possible.
 That means great things for a business too.

 To learn more on managing this way check out the article in Forbes https://www.forbes.com/sites/glennllopis/2014/07/29/leadership-is-about-enabling-the-full-potential-in-others/#1e2ab5ae6698

 There are a lot of great tools out there to learn about individual strengths.
 My two favorites:

 Strengthfinder – https://www.gallupstrengthscenter.com/?utm_source=google&utm_medium=cpc&utm_campaign=Strengths_ECommerce_Brand_Search_US&utm_content=strengthsfinder&gclid=EAIaIQobChMI68i13cXU4AIVAh-tBh212gAoEAAYASAAEgLdRPD_BwE

 Bottom line: Discover what makes your team members unique.
 The results will be even better than you think.
 And by discovering their strengths, you’ll learn a little about your own strengths in the process.